2010s in video games: Mobility

-Growing Popularity of Let's Play videos
+Growing popularity of Let's Play videos

 The decade also saw the growing popularity of Let's Play videos on YouTube and Twitch, where viewers could watch streamers play through games.
 The YouTube channels of notable streamers such as PewDiePie, who became the first person to reach 10 billion views in 2015, were among the most-subscribed of the decade.

-Violence debate is revived
+Violence in video games controversy

 In the aftermath of several mass shootings, namely the Aurora, Colorado theater shooting and the Sandy Hook Elementary School shooting, debate on whether or not there is a connection between violent video games and real-life violent acts re-emerged.
 Former United States President Barack Obama assigned his former Vice President, Joe Biden, to head a discussion with representatives for the gun and video game lobbies in early-2013.
 Several days later, Obama announced stricter legislation on guns and also proposed a $10 million study, to be headed by the CDC, on whether or not violent video games were encouraging violent behavior.
 Results inconclusive.